ondrejbiza/tfset/README.md

 ![Validation Curve](images/validation_curve.png)

-Interactive Tensorflow allows you to alter hyper-parameters during training.
-It contains a server that handles updating the parameters and a client that communicates with the server.
+Change the hyper-parameters of your Tensorflow training session on the fly.
+The package allows you to schedule events that change the values of arbitrary Tensors with a simple command.

 ### Requirements ###